Configure Product Data Sync

-Oracle’s data integration framework for Sales and Oracle CPQ provides a sync between Sales products and Oracle CPQ Parts.
-Any time a product is created or updated in Sales, the framework syncs the data to Oracle CPQ parts.
+Oracle's data integration framework for Sales and Oracle CPQ syncs data between Sales products and Oracle CPQ Parts.
+Any time a product is created or updated in Sales, the framework syncs the data to Oracle CPQ Parts.

-Here are the high-level tasks involved with data integration mapping:
+Here are the high-level tasks involved with the data integration mapping:

-1. Ensure the user requirements are met.
-See: User Requirements
+1. Ensure that the user requirements are met.
+See: Requirements for the Setup Users

-2. Ensure your integration between Sales and Oracle CPQ is established.
+2. Ensure that the integration between Sales and Oracle CPQ is established.
 See: Establish Sales-Oracle CPQ Integration

 4. Set the profile option, Enable Data Integration (ORA_ZCA_ENABLE_DATA_INTEGRATION).
 See: Set the Enable Data Integration Profile Option